18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 Your basic goal is to demonstrate possibilities rapidly.
-You can do this on your personal computer and have people crowd around it---but it is far more compelling to create an internet-accessible URL that your paricipants can view on their own devices.
+You can do this on your personal computer and have people crowd around it---but it is far more compelling to create an internet-accessible URL that your participants can view on their own devices.
 A durable URL that survives the meeting allows your work to be shown to others conveniently after the meeting.

 GitHub Pages is a great way to to host static HTML pages.
-It costs \$0 and has no bureaucratic overhead.
+It costs $0 and has no bureaucratic overhead.
 This gives you a stable, publishable URL for your deliverable.
 As we will discuss below, by using JSON files to simulate a database, you can do a surprising amount of protosketching